Cellars of Diocletian's Palace: History

 In the Early Middle Ages, as refugees made their homes behind the safety of the palace walls, a part of the underground complex was used as a residential area.
 Remains of this adaptation specific housing conditions during the Middle Ages are seen in the yard (15A).
 In one of the halls, wine and oil were produced as the remains of an ancient oil and wine press (turnjačica) were found (remaining exhibited in the same spot to this day).
 Later the cellars were turned into a water storage facility.
 The old monastery and church of St. Klare, was located above the eastern section of the cellars.
 It is suggested that the eastern section of the cellars partially collapsed during this time, and resulting in the destruction of the monastery.
 In time, the cellars were almost forgotten, being filled in with waste material from the upper floors.
 However awareness of them (in Split at least) seems to have lasted, the old Split name for the substructures is "Grote" and seems the locals came to view them as a place to fear and respect, as popular belief had it they had been the dungeons where the Emperor Diocletian tortured Christians during his Persecutions.
-However, some more affluent Splinchians who had houses above them sometimes brock through their vaults and redesigned them into their own storerooms and basement spaces.
+However, some more affluent Splinchians who had houses above them sometimes broke through their vaults and redesigned them into their own storerooms and basement spaces.